KenanBek/nextjs-app-template/components/generic/README.md

 # Generic Components

-Generic components are components that are not specific to a particular project.
-They are designed to be used in a variety of projects.
+Reusable components that can be used in any project and in other project components.

 Primary difference between generic and project specific components is that **generic components do not use data from project's configuration (title, description, etc).**